Open this document to print your own copy of the Club welcome, rules and other guidance.

 e) The canvas area itself (image area 1600 x 1200) must not display the title or author name.

-h) You should ensure that no 'Virus' is present within your CD.
-All CD's will be checked when submitted and any found with a virus will not be accepted.
+3) You should ensure that no 'Virus' is present within your media.
+All media will be checked when submitted and any found with a virus will not be accepted.

 Tip: If you intend to carry out work on an image in Photoshop or another editing package, it is best to save your image as .tiff or .psd until you have finished editing, only save as .jpg when you are sure you have your final copy of the image.